HomerReid/meep_adjoint/docs/Implementation/MathAndPhysicsOfAdjoints.rst

 .. ##################################################

 ********************************************************************************
-Implementation notes I: The math and physics behind :py:mod:`meep_adjoint`
+Implementation notes I: The math and physics behind :mod:`meep_adjoint`
 ********************************************************************************

-These notes are intended as something of a companion to the rest of the :py:mod:`meep_adjoint` documentation, and particularly as a complement and sequel to the :doc:`Overview <../Overview/index>`; whereas the goal of that content is to document the user interface and
+These notes are intended as something of a companion to the rest of the :mod:`meep_adjoint` documentation, and particularly as a complement and sequel to the :doc:`Overview <../Overview/index>`; whereas the goal of that content is to document the user interface and